explyt/explyt-test/README.md

 ## About

-Explyt Test is your teammate who generates clear tests.
-Based on the latest AI research with post-processing of world-leading static and dynamic code analysis techniques.
+Explyt Test is your teammate for automatic test generation.

+It boosts test coverage, integrates generated tests into the existing codebase, understands the project structure and follows its style.
+Supports Java and Kotlin projects, including Spring-based applications.

 ## What makes Explyt Test unique?